Mohamed22Nashaat/first-angular-project/README.md

-Welcome to my first project useing Angular ts framework with html and css
+Welcome to my first project using Angular ts framework with html and css